TeamSpeak

 TeamSpeak (TS) is a proprietary voice-over-Internet Protocol (VoIP) application service for audio communication between users on a chat channel, much like a telephone conference call.
 The client software connects to a TeamSpeak server of the user's choice, from which the user may join chat channels.
 Users typically use headphones with a microphone; the target audience for TeamSpeak is gamers, who can use the software to communicate with other players on the same team of a multiplayer video game.

 Server

-The TeamSpeak server runs as a dedicated server on Linux, macOS, Microsoft Windows and FreeBSD and uses a client based user interface or a command-line interface to control server administration and configuration.
+TeamSpeak servers runs as dedicated servers on Linux, macOS, Microsoft Windows and FreeBSD and use a client based user interface or a command-line interface to control server administration and configuration.
 TeamSpeak clients are available for Linux, macOS, Windows, Android, and iOS — both 32-bit and 64-bit architecture.

-The TeamSpeak 3 server can be used at no cost for up to 32 slots (simultaneous users).
-For non-commercial use, non-profit licenses were available, until September 2018, that allowed to use the server with up to 512 slots.
+The TeamSpeak 3 and 6 servers can be used at no cost for up to 32 slots (simultaneous users).
+For non-commercial use on Teamspeak 3, non-profit licenses were available, until September 2018, that allowed to use the server with up to 512 slots.
 With it, server admins can choose to split up the slots into multiple virtual server instances (up to 2).

 Beginning from September 2018, the non-profit license was discontinued for the new license system.

 It splits the licenses into three categories: